CALL NOW FOR A FREE CONSULTATION:888-407-2955

 You’ve been in a car accident in California.
 How do you prove it was the other driver’s fault?
 If he hit and injured you, it is up to you to prove the accident was his fault before you can recover any damages for your injuries.
 At Neale & Fhima, we are skilled and experienced in proving the fault lies with the other driver.
 Talk to one of our attorneys today about how we can help prove your case.

-#1 Police Reports Are Very Helpful For Proving Fault
+#1 – Police Reports Are Very Helpful to Prove the Other Driver Is at Fault

 Police in California are busy people and do not always come to the accident scene, although they will usually show up if the crash is serious, especially if injuries are reported.
 But if it is a crash with minor damage, the police dispatcher often will tell you and the other driver to handle it yourselves.
 This means exchanging information between all parties in the accident.
 If you’re uncertain about any legal proceedings following such an incident, consulting a car crash law firm can provide clarity.